mwittig/pimatic-milight-reloaded/README.md

 * NEW: Support for the Milight controller iBox1 and iBox2, including auto-discovery
 * Improved auto-discovery supporting multi-homed hosts
 * NEW: Support for bridge light of the iBox2 controller
-* NEW: Milight color action to control color of MilightRGBWZone and MilightBridgeLight.
+* NEW: Milight color action to control color of MilightRGBWZone, MilightBridgeLight, and MilightFullColorZone.
   Note, the action currently only changes the hue value of the lights.
 Bbrightness control can be added, but unfortunately it is not possible to control saturation which limits the color rendition, drastically
+* Implemented basic support for V6 full color bulbs (color temperature and saturation control missing to date)

-The next steps are to add actions to control color temperature and brightness for MilightWWCWZone and to add support for the new full color bulbs.
+The next steps are as follows:
+* add actions to control color temperature and brightness for MilightWWCWZone
+* improve the support for the new full color bulbs by adding the missing features, i.e. color temperature and saturation control
+* provide a customer UI control.

 ## Contributions